kobotoolbox/kobo-docker/README.md

 # Setup procedure:

+1. The first decision to make is whether your `kobo-docker` instance will use secure (**HTTPS**) or insecure (plain **HTTP**) communications when interacting with clients.
+While secure communications are obviously desirable, the requirements imposed by the public key cryptographic system underpinning HTTPS add a considerable degree of complexity to the initial setup (we are in the process of eventually simplifying this with [`lestencrypt`](https://letsencrypt.org/)).
+In contrast, setups using plain HTTP can be suitable in some cases where security threats are unlikely.
+To emphasize the difference between the two types of setup, they are referred to herein as **server** (HTTPS) and **local** (HTTP).

-1. Clone this repository, retaining the directory name `kobo-docker`.
+2. Clone this repository, retaining the directory name `kobo-docker`.

-2. [Install Docker Compose on 64-bit Linux](https://docs.docker.com/compose/install/).
+3. [Install Docker Compose on 64-bit Linux](https://docs.docker.com/compose/install/).
 Power users on Mac OS X and Windows can try [the new Docker beta for those platforms](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/), but there are known issues with filesystem syncing on those platforms.

-3. Determine whether you want to create an HTTP-only **local** instance of KoBo Toolbox, or a HTTPS publicly-accessible **server** instance.
+4. Determine whether you want to create an HTTP-only **local** instance of KoBo Toolbox, or a HTTPS publicly-accessible **server** instance.
 Local instances will use [`docker-compose.local.yml`](./docker-compose.local.yml) and [`envfile.local.txt`](./envfile.local.txt), whereas server instances will use [`docker-compose.server.yml`](./docker-compose.server.yml) and [`envfile.server.txt`](./envfile.server.txt) instead.
 **NOTE:** For server instances, **you are expected to meet the usual basic requirements of serving over HTTPS**.
 That is, **public (not local-only) DNS records** for the domain and subdomains as specified in [`envfile.server.txt`](./envfile.server.txt), as well as a **CA-signed (not self-signed)** wildcard (or SAN) SSL certificate+key pair valid for those subdomains, and **some basic knowledge of Nginx server administration and the use of SSL**.

-4. Based on your desired instance type, create a symlink named `docker-compose.yml` to either [`docker-compose.local.yml`](./docker-compose.local.yml) or [`docker-compose.server.yml`](./docker-compose.server.yml) (e.g. `ln -s docker-compose.local.yml docker-compose.yml`).
+5. Based on your desired instance type, create a symlink named `docker-compose.yml` to either [`docker-compose.local.yml`](./docker-compose.local.yml) or [`docker-compose.server.yml`](./docker-compose.server.yml) (e.g. `ln -s docker-compose.local.yml docker-compose.yml`).
 Alternatively, you can skip this step and explicitly prefix all Docker Compose commands as follows: `docker-compose -f docker-compose.local.yml ...`.

-5. Pull the latest images from Docker Hub: `docker-compose pull`. **Note:** Pulling updated images doesn't remove the old ones, so if your drive is filling up, try removing outdated images with e.g. `docker rmi`.
+6. Pull the latest images from Docker Hub: `docker-compose pull`. **Note:** Pulling updated images doesn't remove the old ones, so if your drive is filling up, try removing outdated images with e.g. `docker rmi`.

-6. Edit the appropriate environment file for your instance type, [`envfile.local.txt`](./envfile.local.txt) or [`envfile.server.txt`](./envfile.server.txt), filling in **all** mandatory variables, and optional variables as needed.
+7. Edit the appropriate environment file for your instance type, [`envfile.local.txt`](./envfile.local.txt) or [`envfile.server.txt`](./envfile.server.txt), filling in **all** mandatory variables, and optional variables as needed.

 8. Optionally enable additional settings for your Google Analytics token, S3 bucket, e-mail settings, etc. by editing the files in [`envfiles/`](./envfiles).